git-town/git-town/README.md

 Git Town provides a number of additional Git commands that automate the typical Git operations in <a href="http://scottchacon.com/2011/08/31/github-flow.html" target="_blank">GitHub flow</a> and others.
-It goes the extra mile for you to keep everything nicely in sync at all times, is configurable, and easily hackable.
+It goes the extra mile for you to keep everything in sync at all times, thereby minimizing the chance for merge conflicts.
+It is configurable and easily hackable.

 Git Town works best if you have a **main branch** (typically "development" or "master") from which feature branches are cut, and into which they are merged,